syncfusion-content/wpf-docs/wpf/MaskedTextBox/Getting-Started.md

 ## Setting the value

-You can set the value for the `SfMakedEdit` by using the [Value](https://help.syncfusion.com/cr/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfMaskedEdit~Value.html) property.
+You can set the value for the `SfMaskedEdit` by using the [Value](https://help.syncfusion.com/cr/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfMaskedEdit~Value.html) property.
 Based on the mask, the value of `Value` property is formatted.
 The default value of `Value` property is `null`.

 {% tabs %}
 {% highlight xaml %}